-A student in online courses is expected to be present in all online classes each week.
+A student in an asynchronous online course is expected to be present in all online classes each week.
 Attendance in the online classroom is assessed through logging in and participating in class activities each week as specified in the course syllabus.
 Failure to meet these expectations for any reason will result in a recorded absence for the week.
-Recorded absences equaling 20% or more of the course as set forth in the credit definition policy may result in an administrative withdrawal or receiving an "F" for that course at the instructor's discretion.
+Recorded absences equaling 20% or more of the course as set forth in the credit definition policy for any reason will result in immediate administrative withdrawal from the course.
+Please note: Excused absences enable students to make up missed work, but that missed class time does accrue toward the 20% attendance threshold.
 It is the student's responsibility to officially withdraw from class by the deadline in the event that they choose not to complete the course.